 - Primary car rental insurance – Covers damage due to theft or collision to your rental car, when you pay for the rental with your card

-- Trip delay reimbursement – Get up to $500 back per ticket when your trip is delayed more than 12 hours
+- Trip delay reimbursement – Reimbursement of up to $500 per ticket when your trip is delayed more than 12 hours

-- Baggage delay – Up to $100 per day for a maximum of 5 days when your bags are delayed for 6+ hours
+- Baggage delay – Up to $100 per day for a maximum of five days when your bags are delayed for six hours or more

-While many cards offer rental car insurance, the Chase Sapphire Preferred is one of the few cards that offer primary rental car insurance.
-This means you do not need to even report the accident to your normal car insurance provider or pay their deductible.
+Many cards offer rental car insurance, but the Chase Sapphire Preferred is one of the few cards that offer primary rental car insurance, which means you do not need to report an accident to your car insurance provider or pay your policy’s deductible.

-In comparison, the Capital One Venture card offers secondary car insurance, meaning it will only cover what’s left over after you file a claim with your primary car insurance provider .
-You will still be responsible for the deductible through your insurance company, and you will need to report the accident to them, which can lead to raises in your premiums.
+By comparison, the Capital One Venture card offers secondary car insurance, meaning it will only cover what’s left after you file a claim with your primary car insurance provider.
+You will be responsible for the deductible on your policy and you will need to report the accident, which might raise your premium.

-And the Capital One Venture does NOT offer coverage for trip or baggage delay or trip interruption or cancellation.
-But it does come with a Global Entry or TSA PreCheck credit (worth up to $100).
+The Capital One Venture does not offer coverage for trip or baggage delay or trip interruption or cancellation.
+But it comes with a Global Entry or TSA PreCheck credit (worth up to $100).

 Winner: Chase Sapphire Preferred

 Both the Chase Sapphire Preferred and the Capital One Venture cards have the same $95 annual fee.
-But this fee is waived the first year on the Capital One Venture, which gives it the leg up over the Chase Sapphire Preferred in this particular category.
+But the fee is waived the first year on the Capital One Venture, which gives it a leg up over the Chase Sapphire Preferred in this category.

 Winner: Capital One Venture

-- Best Point Earning: Capital One Venture offers a straightforward 2X Venture miles on everything!
+- Best points earning: Capital One Venture offers a straightforward 2x Venture miles on everything

 - Best Annual Fee: Both cards charge a $95 annual fee, but the Capital One Venture’s is waived the first year